How to Play Bucket Drums (Tips/Beats, Where to Get Them, Accessories)

 You can even drill a small hole in the side of a bucket and put a wooden or fiber rod (or anything similar) through the hole.
-You can anchor your foot to the rod to lift up the bucket and change the tonality of your hits.
+You can anchor your foot to the rod to lift the bucket and change the tonality of your hits.

-Conversely, you can tuck your foot right next to the overhang where the bucket handle is fixed to lift up the bucket.
+Conversely, you can tuck your foot right next to the overhang where the bucket handle is fixed to lift the bucket.
 Some drummers also use a creative technique wherein they squeeze the bucket with both their feet to change the pitch of the hit.

 Some tips and creative ideas for bucket drumming

-Everything from an old shoebox to a wooden crate is game!
-If you have some experience with percussion, you can mix it up with a bongo set, a cajon (which can also become your drum throne) and a medium sized djembe.
+Everything from an old shoebox to a wooden crate is a game!
+If you have some experience with percussion, you can mix it up with a bongo set, a Cajon (which can also become your drum throne), and a medium-sized djembe.

 Finally, here are some useful accessories that you should check out: